vodquang96/django-anymail/docs/esps/amazon_ses.rst

 Migrating to the SES v2 API
 ---------------------------

-.. versionchanged:: 9.1
+.. versionchanged:: 10.0

-Anymail is in the process of switching email sending from the original Amazon SES API (v1) to the updated SES v2 API.
-Although the capabilities of the two API versions are virtually identical, Amazon is implementing SES improvements (such as increased maximum message size) only in the v2 API.
+Anymail 10.0 uses Amazon's updated SES v2 API to send email.
+Earlier Anymail releases used the original Amazon SES API (v1) by default.
+Although the capabilities of the two SES versions are virtually identical, Amazon is implementing improvements (such as increased maximum message size) only in the v2 API.

-If you used Anymail 9.0 or earlier to integrate with Amazon SES, you are using the older SES v1 API.
-Your code will continue to work with Anymail 9.1, but SES v1 support is now deprecated and will be removed in a future Anymail release (likely in late 2023).
+(The upgrade for SES v2 affects only sending email.
+There are no changes required for status tracking webhooks or receiving inbound email.)

 Migrating to SES v2 requires minimal code changes: